UnionOfRAD/manual/jp/02_lithium_basics/01_new_in_php_5.3.md

 $wakeUp('Good Morning!');
 ```

-A great __invoke() example in Lithium is how Controller has been architected.
+A great __invoke() example in li3 is how Controller has been architected.
 When a request is received, the Dispatcher passes it to a Controller object it has instantiated.
 The controller is then invoked and the proper action is called based on the routing information stored in the request object.

 ## PHAR

-Lithium also takes advantage of a new PHP feature that allows groups of files to be bundled together inside a single, includable archive.
+li3 also takes advantage of a new PHP feature that allows groups of files to be bundled together inside a single, includable archive.
 PHARs, or PHP archives allow developers to package libraries as a single file.

 PHARs are more that just compressed PHP files: they're accessible through a stream wrapper allowing you to include files inside the archive: